dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 Further the scgi port enabled in rtorrent needs to be mounted in a apache2 site.
 This can be achieved by configuring a site (i.e. /etc/apache2.sites-enabled/default) to contain the SCGIMount directive.

 Note that it is wise to not make the RPC2 interface accessible to anyone.
-Therefore the following example further adds a basic password protection to provide a minimum of security.
-Adding simple authentication it is easy to provide the username and password in the XML rpc uri.
+Anyone would then be allowed to remotely control your rtorrent instance!
+Therefore this example further adds basic password protection to provide a minimum of security.
+Adding simple authentication makes it easy to provide the username and password in the XML rpc uri.

 ```
 <VirtualHost *:80>